thomasvn/Static-Analysis/homebrew/README.md

 ![Homebrew Overview](homebrew-2.png)

-- All official Homebrew formulas are hosted in [this Github repository](https://github.com/Homebrew/homebrew-core)
+- All official Homebrew formulas are hosted in [this Github repository](https://github.com/Homebrew/homebrew-core).
+When you install a package, you're simply running one of these Ruby scripts.
 - The default location a package is installed to is `/usr/local/Cellar`.
-The package executables are then sym-linked into `/usr/local/bin`
+The package's executable is then sym-linked into `/usr/local/bin`
 - Additional Homebrew concepts (e.g. Casks, Taps) found [here](https://docs.brew.sh/Formula-Cookbook).

-## Example

-Setup:
+## Getting started with Homebrew

 ```bash
 # Install Homebrew